lswifty2017/beach-ballerinas/content/about/attitude-ettiquette.md

   - value: Always be well groomed; neat and tidy hair off the face and clean uniform
   - value: Parents please take children to the bathroom before class
   - value: Never wear dance shoes outside or wear street shoes inside the studio
-  - value: Be rBe respectful to others, allow them the same opportunity you have to learn and remember “be kind to others”
+  - value: Be respectful to others, allow them the same opportunity you have to learn and remember “be kind to others”
   - value: Respect the studio space by keeping it clean and neat.
 Place your things in a neat and appropriate space provided